-Devon Willis-Jones is a data-driven principal who faces challenges with optimism and determination.
+Devon Willis-Jones' dedication to the education profession spans over 15 years.
+Prior to joining the National Institute for Excellence in Teaching as a senior specialist, then assistant director for Louisiana, Willis-Jones earned the 2016 Milken Educator Award as a data-driven principal who faced challenges with optimism and determination.
 When she took over at Jeanerette Elementary School, a high-poverty campus in Iberia Parish, the school had just earned an F rating.
 Only 40% of students scored at or above grade level on state assessments.

 Undeterred, Willis-Jones created a plan rooted in her prior experiences as a classroom, mentor and master teacher.
 In these roles, she was an integral part of a school team that used models supported by the National Institute for Excellence in Teaching (NIET) to provide teachers with leadership opportunities, job-embedded professional development and educator evaluation, observation and feedback.
 Willis-Jones currently serves as Senior Specialist, Louisiana, for the National Institute for Excellence in Teaching.